MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/byok-price-restrictions.md

 However, to use Azure Key Vault, you must have an Azure subscription that supports Key Vault with HSM-protected keys.
 Using a key in Azure Key Vault incurs a monthly charge.
 For more information, see the [Azure Key Vault Pricing page](https://azure.microsoft.com/en-us/pricing/details/key-vault/).

 When you use Azure Key Vault for your Azure Information Protection tenant key, we recommend that you use a dedicated key vault for this key with a dedicated subscription, to ensure that it's used by only the Azure Rights Management service.

+## Benefits of using Azure Key Vault

 In addition to using Azure Information Protection usage logging, for additional assurance, you can cross-reference this with [Azure Key Vault logging](https://azure.microsoft.com/documentation/articles/key-vault-logging/) to independently monitor that only the Azure Rights Management service is using this key.
 If necessary, you can immediately revoke access to the key by removing the permissions on the key vault.

 Other benefits of using Azure Key Vault for your Azure Information Protection tenant key: